 Given specific and limited authority by the Ohio Revised Code, the Board of Commissioners holds title to all county properties, serves as the sole taxing authority for the county and controls county purchasing.
 Most importantly, the Board of Commissioners is the budget and appropriating authority for county government which includes all county agencies and elected officials (Sheriff, Auditor, Treasurer, Courts, etc.)

 For example, the ability of Franklin County residents to receive care and treatment for their health needs remains a high priority of the Board of Commissioners, especially regarding the care and health of our community's children.
-In 2010 the Commissioners entered into a five-year collaboration with Nationwide Children's Hospital to reduce the rate of infant mortality in Franklin County.
-Titled the Ohio Better Birth Outcomes (OBBO), this local health initiative aggressively seeks to reduce the rate and number of premature births in Franklin County.
-A reduced infant mortality will also lead to cost savings for business and government.
-Franklin County's $7 million investment in OBBO, including s$2.5 million installment in 2014, is projected to realize long-term corporate and government savings in excess of $25 million.
+The Commissioners work hand-in-hand with the City of Columbus, Nationwide Children’s Hospital, and partners throughout the community to help reduce the rate and number of premature births, and have invested more than $7 million in the project.

 Franklin County government is known for its leadership and continues to be recognized nationally for sound financial planning and overall management practices.
 The County maintains the highest long-term bond rating issued by both Moody's Investor Services (Aaa) and Standard & Poor's (AAA) for its general obligation debt.
 These ratings place Franklin County among the top 1.8% percent of counties nationwide.

 Franklin County was also recognized as one of the best managed counties in America in a study conducted by Governing Magazine and Syracuse University.
 In a five-tiered evaluation of overall management, only four counties in America ranked higher than Franklin County.

 - Homeland Security

 - Human Resources